mtps3/Mtps3.github.io/_posts/2017-04-03-ndhquals2017-escapethematrix.md

 2. The ROP chain must be `<= 9` slots for the matrix invert to work out

 Now it's gonna get intereseting.
-We probably could've found a way to work around 2. by continuing the ROP chain in the last row of the matrix and adjusting the stack a little.
-But we didn't bother as using repeated corrupting by returning to main again worked pretty well.
+We probably could've found a way to work around 2 by continuing the ROP chain in the last row of the matrix and adjusting the stack a little.
+But we didn't bother as using repeated corruption by returning to main again worked pretty well.

-So in the second ROP chain we will now use a function from the binary to overwrite the address of `exit` in the `GOT`.
+In the second ROP chain we will now use a function from the binary to overwrite the address of `exit` in the `GOT`.
 We used the `read_data(char*buffer, uint32_t size)` function at `0x400d75`.
 We couldn't find a gadget to set `rdx`, so we can't use `read` directly.
 How